-Students who have any issues with their campus log in password should contact itsupport@lifepacific.edu.
+Students who have any issues with their campus log in password should click "Forgot Password" to have your password reset.
+Please contact itsupport@lifepacific.edu if you experience any challenges.
 In addition, any password changes must be made through a campus connected computer (classrooms, or library) or.
-Please allow up to 3 hours for any password changes to take effect.
+Please allow up to 1 hour for any password changes to propagate through the system.